labsyspharm/minerva-story-upload/README.md

 - `JSON_PATH` should be the local file path of saved `story.json`
 - `PROJECT` should be a custom name of your minerva story project

 Now you can use the resulting `index.html` and `exhibit.json` in your project folder.
+You must also upload the subdirectories of "images/out" to the `www.cycif.org` AWS S3 bucket with an arbitrary prefix referred to in this document as "your project/paper name without spaces".
+The `template.bash` script will run the AWS S3 upload, but the upload process may also be performed in the AWS console.

+# upload-to-github

 There are three steps to publishing to "tissue-atlas.org"
 - [Modify a copy of `cycif.org`][C1] to include your `exhibit.json`